20NTC Accessibility Guide

 13.Baltimore Public Transit System

 Baltimore provides accessible public transportation that includes the Metro Subway, Light Rail, and the city’s bus network.
-The Charm City Circulator is another option and is Baltimore’s free shuttle system that includes wheelchair accessibility.
+The Charm City Circulator is another option as Baltimore’s free shuttle system that includes wheelchair accessibility.
 For more information on accessible public transportation, please visit the Maryland Transit Administration’s accessibility page.

 ADA approved service animals are welcome in all spaces at 20NTC.
 There are green spaces outside of the convention center for pet relief.